Analysis of Fourier Neural Operators via Effective Field Theory: Preliminaries

 \subsection{Neural Operator}

-The architecture of the neural operator we consider consists of the following two types of layers: Eq. \eqref{linearlayer} describes a linear layer that linearly transforms the vector dimension of functional data, and Eq. \eqref{kernellayer} represents a kernel integration layer performing convolution operations with a kernel function.
-Eq. \eqref{activationlayer} expresses the kernel integration layer combined with a non-linear activation function.
-In general, the kernel function does not need to be translationally invariant; however, in our setting, we focus on the translationally invariant case as expressed in Eq. \eqref{kernellayer}.
+The architecture of the neural operator we consider consists of the following two types of layers: \cref{linearlayer} describes a linear layer that linearly transforms the channel dimension of functional data, and \cref{kernellayer} represents a kernel integration layer performing convolution operations with a kernel function. \cref{activationlayer} expresses the kernel integration layer combined with a non-linear activation function.
+In general, the kernel function does not need to be translationally invariant; however, in our setting, we focus on the translationally invariant case as explained in assumption (A1).

+\paragraph{Modeling assumptions and scope.} For clarity, we list the assumptions under which the main EFT recursions and closed-form results in Sections~3--4 are derived.

+\textbf{(A1) Translation-invariant kernel layers.} Each kernel integration layer is a translation-invariant convolution operator $k(x-x')$, so that in Fourier space the layer acts by mode-wise multiplication.

+\textbf{(A2) Channel-i.i.d.
+Gaussian initialization.} For each Fourier mode, the complex-valued parameters $\{R^{(l)}_{ij}(f)\}_{i,j}$ are initialized as mean-zero Gaussian variables, independent across channel indices $(i,j)$ and across layers, with variance scaling $1/n^{(l-1)}$.